Code-4-Community/learning-resources/docs/lesson-plans/week-5.md

 ### Types of Tests

-As I'm sure you can tell from the name, testing is the method used to help prove that your code works the way you expect it to.
+You may be able to tell from the name that testing a method used to help prove that your code works the way you expect it to.
 If you haven't encountered tests before, whether that's because you're new to development or just never thought that tests were important enough to spend time on, just know that they're extremely important in helping you diagnose issues in your code (if you write meaningful tests) before releases or after making significant changes.
+By the way, if you've heard of check-expects, they're basically the same thing if you've taken fundies and that makes it more familiar to you!
 For smaller projects, they have less of an impact, even if they're still helpful.
 As your project grows, however, and as you work with more people, they'll save you a lot of time in tracking down and preventing a lot of bugs that come from unexpected interactions or mistakes that were made in trying to solve a problem.